DeepSenseCA/echofilter/docs/source/usage_guide.rst

 ------------

 Echofilter is an application for segmenting an echogram.
-It takes as its input an Echoview .EV file, and produces as its output several lines and
+It takes as its input an :term:`Echoview` .EV file, and produces as its output several lines and
 regions:

 -  :term:`turbulence<turbulence line>` (:term:`entrained air`) line